 The study also mentioned that TRT might help men feel more motivated and driven because it improves blood flow in the brain.
 This is interesting because our brains have androgen receptors that respond to hormones like testosterone, which means these hormones could be important for how our brain cells work.

 The researchers also thought about how TRT could help men with other mental health issues, especially mentioning a study on men with early Alzheimer's.
-In this study, men with Alzheimer's or mild memory problems who got TRT did better on memory and thinking tests after
+In this study, men with Alzheimer's or mild memory problems who got TRT did better on memory and thinking tests after six weeks than those who didn't get the treatment.
+This suggests TRT might help with brain functions.

 This finding is exciting and suggests we need to study it more.
 There's some evidence that low testosterone can reduce blood flow in parts of the body, and improving testosterone levels can help with conditions like diabetes that also lower blood flow to certain areas.